ElliotKillick/windows-vs-linux-loader-architecture/README.md

 The intentions of this document are to:

 1. Compare the Windows, Linux, and sometimes MacOS loaders
   - Provide perspective on architectural and ecosystem differences as well as how they coincide with the loader
   - Including experiments on how flexible or rigid they are with what can safely be done during module initialization (with the loader's internal locks held)
 2. Formally document how a modern Windows loader supports concurrency
-    - Current open source Windows implementations, including Wine and ReactOS, perform locking similar to the legacy Windows loader (they currently don't support the "parallel loading" ability present in a modern Windows loader)
+  - Current open source Windows implementations, including Wine and ReactOS, perform locking similar to the legacy Windows loader (they presently don't support the "parallel loading" ability present in a modern Windows loader)
 3. Educate, satisfy curiosity, and help fellow reverse engineers
   - If you're looking for information on anything in particular, just give this document a `CTRL+F`

 All of the information contained here covers Windows 10 22H2 and glibc 2.38.
 Some sections of this document also touch on the MacOS loader.